Nicolas Surcouf: Career

-In 1798 Nicholas sailed as second captain to Robert in the Clarisse.
+In 1798 Nicholas sailed as second captain to Robert in Clarisse.
 On 3 January 1800, she detected two American 16-carronade ships forming a line of battle, which Surcouf engaged.
-Clarisse raked the rear-most ship, the Louisa, and boarded her, while simultaneously firing a broadside on the other ship, Mercury, which attempted to rescue her mate.
+Clarisse raked the rear-most ship, Louisa, and boarded her, while simultaneously firing a broadside on the other ship, Mercury, which attempted to rescue her mate.
 Nicolas led a 30-man boarding party to seize Louisa, while Mercury escaped.
 Clarisse could not give chase, her bowsprit having been destroyed in a collision with Louisa.
 Nicolas Surcouf took a prize crew and sailed Louisa back to Port Louis.